insight-lane/crash-model/src/README.md

 ## Useful Tools

-Although it's not necessary, QGIS (http://www.qgis.org/en/site/forusers/download.html) might be helpful to visualize shape files and easily see their attributes
+Although it's not necessary, QGIS (http://www.qgis.org/en/site/forusers/download.html) might be helpful to visualize shape files and easily see their attributes, particularly if you are encountering polygon related issues.

-## Code conventions

-## Testing

-We use Travis continuous integration to ensure that our test suite passes before branches can be merged into master.
-To run the tests locally, run `py.test` in the src/ directory.

 ## Overview